Donate

 Directors

-Ed Brown is the CFO at St. Vincent de Paul of Baltimore, with over a decade of experience across start-up, nonprofit, and Fortune 100 environments.
+Ed Brown is the former CFO at St. Vincent de Paul of Baltimore, with over a decade of experience across start-up, nonprofit, and Fortune 100 environments.
 He has a strong focus on building and acquiring high performing teams and creating processes for improved productivity and morale.
 Ed is passionate about driving better business solutions and shaping financial outcomes.
-Ed’s areas of expertise include financial management and analysis, operations, FP&A, HR, change management, process improvement, strategic planning, single audit compliance, grants management, capital markets, investment banking, cloud computing, and real estate.

-Steven M. Clark, MD, General and Bariatric Surgeon, General Surgical Care South; Director of Bariatric Medicine, Community Surgical Center South for Community Physicians Network Steven M. Cark, MD has served as a general and bariatric surgeon at General Surgical Care South and director of bariatric medicine at Community Surgical Center South for Community Physicians Network since 2000.
+Steven M. Clark, MD, General and Bariatric Surgeon, General Surgical Care South; Director of Bariatric Medicine, Community Surgical Center South for Community Physicians Network Steven M. Clark, MD has served as a general and bariatric surgeon at General Surgical Care South and director of bariatric medicine at Community Surgical Center South for Community Physicians Network since 2000.
 To meet the highest standards for providing bariatric medical care via the Metabolic and Bariatric Surgery Accreditation and Quality Improvement Program, Dr. Clark established two bariatric centers of excellence.
 His efforts include successfully overcoming surgical complications, effectively managing risks, and overseeing credentialing and disciplinary measures for physicians.

 Adria Crutchfield is the executive director of the Baltimore Regional Housing Partnership, dedicated to helping families escape poverty through access to high-quality housing in areas with strong schools, low crime, and ample job opportunities.
 She is an affordable housing and community development leader with public service experience that spans federal, state, and local government legislative and executive branches.
 Immediately prior to joining BRHP, Adria served as chief of staff at the New York City Department of Buildings where she advised the commissioner on the administration and execution of agency priorities including organizational restructuring, improving the safety of construction sites, and the mayor’s goals to develop affordable housing; support small businesses; and build a more sustainable, and equitable city.
 Adria is a graduate of Washington University in St. Louis where she studied architecture and American University where she earned her master’s in public policy.
 She is a proud alum of Coro Leadership New York.